-- Complete and submit the application by March 1, 2020 (the application for this year has closed).
+- Complete and submit the application form (the application is closed for summer 2021; please check back next year!).

 - Notify two people of your choosing to write letters of recommendation (you will be asked to provide their names and emails in the application and separate emails will be sent directly to them with a form to upload their letters).

-After the selection committee reviews the applications, finalists will be contacted for an in-person or phone interview.
+After the selection committee reviews the applications, finalists will be contacted for a phone or Zoom interview.